-Banana Yogurt Bread with a few blueberries is an ultra moist and fluffy banana bread with a succulent crust nobody can resist.
+Blueberry & Banana Bread with Yogurt is an ultra moist and fluffy banana bread with a succulent crust nobody can resist.

-Banana bread is a quite popular dish up in North America, although in Europe, not so much.
+Banana bread is a quite popular dish in North America, although in Europe, not so much.
 It reminds me of home each time I make some.
 It’s the ultimate recipe for when you have a bunch of overripe bananas, that you wouldn’t dare to eat.
-But for this recipe, the older and darker the banana looks the better!
-Yes, even turned to dark brown, that’s where the magic of a good banana bread lies.
+For this Blueberry & Banana Bread with Yogurt recipe, the older and darker the banana looks the better!
+Yes, even turned to dark brown, that’s where the magic of good banana bread lies.

-Since I’ve discovered how to make naan bread, this Indian soft flat bread, I put yogurt in many of my doughs.
-I think yogurt helps to activate the yeast of any bread and make an ultra tasty and moist bread.
-So why not try it out with a already “moist” banana bread to make it ultra moist and fluffy!
-This way you’ll get all the flavors and moist you need without all the fat from the butter or oil.
+Since I’ve discovered how to make naan bread, this Indian soft flatbread.
+I put yogurt in many of my doughs.
+I think yogurt helps to activate the yeast of any bread and makes an ultra tasty and moist.
+So why not try it out with an already “moist” banana bread to make it ultra moist and fluffy?
+This way you’ll get all the flavours and moisture you need without all the fat from the butter or oil.
 A healthier banana bread!

-Some of you know the Maillard reaction already, it’s the brown layer created when you sear meat for example to give it an extra kick in flavor!
-Well bread also have a “Maillard reaction” for its crust, to make it ultra tasty.
-A great way to achieve a top notch crust at home for any type of bread is to add cold water to a rack at the same time you add the bread in the oven.
+The Maillard reaction or the brown layer created when you sear meat for example gives it an extra kick in flavour!
+Well, bread also has a “Maillard reaction” for its crust, to make it ultra tasty.
+A great way to achieve a top-notch crust at home for any type of bread is to add cold water to a rack at the same time you add the bread in the oven.
 This way the water will steam in the first few minutes and help this succulent crust to develop by helping the dough first expend fully before getting this brown and crisp crust.

-As for the final touch, just insert a toothpick to see if the bread is cooked through and do not forget the pinch of salt in the dough.
-Every baker will say that salt is as important to a sweet dish than the actual sugar.
+As for the final touch, just insert a toothpick to see if the bread is cooked through.
+Every baker will say that salt is as important to a sweet dish as the actual sugar.
 It might seem like an insignificant step but believe me, it’s a BIG one!

 - 1 egg

-- 2 tbsp of dried or fresh blueberries
+- 2 tbsp blueberries (fresh, frozen or dried)

 - 1/2 tsp nutmeg

-- With the help of a fork, mash the banana in a bowl
+- With the help of a fork, mash the bananas.

-- Add the wet mixture in a well in the center of the dry mix and whisk small circles until all the mix is homogeneous.
+- Add the wet mixture in a well in the center of the dry mix and whisk until homogenous.

-- Add the mixture to a greased rectangle mold (if metallic) and over a metal tray with a bottom of cold water in. (the cooler the better)
+- Add the mixture to a greased rectangle mould and over a metal tray with a bottom of cold water. (the cooler the better)

 - When done, let the bread rest for 10 minutes in its mold, take out, and rest another 5 minutes before jumping in.